 When you are considering travel, choose the trips that matter and use alternatives, such as teleconferencing, to skip unnecessary trips.

-This article was originally published on September 3, 2019.
+This poster was originally published on September 3, 2019.